Purebase Participates in Local Holiday Cheer

 Purebase hosts UC Davis Soil Genesis, Morphology, & Classification Course

-Purebase Corporation (OTCQB: PUBC), a natural resource development company headquartered in Ione, California, in conjunction with US Mine Corporation, hosted an educational guided field tour of US Mine Corp’s mineral reserve for the UC Davis Soil Genesis, Morphology & Classification Course (SSC 120).
+Purebase Corporation (OTCQB: PUBC), a natural resource development company headquartered in Sutter Creek, California hosted an educational guided field tour of the Ione mineral reserve for the UC Davis Soil Genesis, Morphology & Classification Course (SSC 120).

 With the tour guided by CEO Scott Dockter, US Mine Corp Senior Geologist, Chris Strong, and Purebase Director of Sales and Corporate Development, David Harvey, the students were able to witness the operations related to the extraction of kaolinite clay in the mining process while also learning about the societal uses of the silica sand and heavy mineral concentrate sands that also inhabit the property.